Qboi123/Qplay-Launcher/README.md

 Bubble Blaster by Qplay123

 ## Requirements
-* Python 3.7 or better (recommended, i test with python 3.7).
+* Python 3.4 or better (recommended, the last test was with it.).
 * Minimum of 1600x700 screen.

 ## Steps